digital-botanical-gardens-initiative/dendron-dbgi/vault/BiCICKL-project.md

 id: se2pzun6petcy32hf5j3wuw
 title: BiCICKL-project
 desc: ''
-updated: 1677768426836
+updated: 1677769174544
 created: 1677768038128
 ---

 We submitted last year a proposal for the https://bicikl-project.eu/open-call-projects.

-This proposal was entitled "Exploiting and sharing existing and new knowledge in the frame of the Digital Botanical Gardens Initiative."
+This proposal was entitled **_"Exploiting and sharing existing and new knowledge in the frame of the Digital Botanical Gardens Initiative."_**

-It aimed to explore two aspects related to knowledge exploitation and sharing of small molecules and their occurences.
+It aims to explore several aspects related to knowledge exploitation and sharing of small molecules and their occurrences.

 The abstract was :